Charlotte Ritchie: Career

-In 2004, Ritchie played a lead role in a short film entitled The Open Doors with Michael Sheen.
-She appeared as an uncredited extra in the 2005 film, Harry Potter and the Goblet of Fire.
-She also featured in The Pierglass at the Young Pleasance Theatre in August 2006 at the Edinburgh Festival Fringe.
+In 2004, Ritchie played a lead role in a short film entitled The Open Doors with Welsh actor Michael Sheen.
+She appeared as an uncredited extra in the 2005 film Harry Potter and the Goblet of Fire.
+She also appeared in The Pierglass at the Young Pleasance Theatre in August 2006 at the Edinburgh Festival Fringe.

 Ritchie performed with All Angels in an episode of Emmerdale.
 She also played Emily Owen, a neighbour in the BBC's Life of Riley.

 From 2011 to 2016, Ritchie portrayed Oregon in the Channel 4 comedy series Fresh Meat.

-She stars alongside Tom Stourton in the BBC Three sitcom Siblings, which was first broadcast in summer 2014, and she appeared as a guest panellist in the same year on 8 Out of 10 Cats.
+She starred alongside Tom Stourton in the BBC Three sitcom Siblings, which was first broadcast in summer 2014, and she appeared as a guest panellist in the same year on 8 Out of 10 Cats.

-In 2015, Ritchie joined the cast of popular period drama Call The Midwife.
-She played Nurse Barbara Gilbert (Hereward) until March 2018, when she decided to leave the show.
+From 2015 to 2018, she played Nurse Barbara Gilbert (later Hereward) in the popular period drama Call the Midwife.

 In 2016, she appeared in the UK production of Noël Coward's Private Lives, playing the role of Sibyl Chase.

-On New Years Day 2019, she had the guest starring role of Lin in the Doctor Who episode "Resolution".
+On New Years Day 2019, Ritchie had the guest starring role of Lin in the Doctor Who episode "Resolution".

-Since 2019, she has played Alison in Ghosts, a BBC sitcom about a young couple who inherits a haunted estate, and has also played Alison in Dead Pixels.
+From 2019 to 2023, she played Alison, alongside Kiell Smith-Bynoe as Mike, in Ghosts, a BBC sitcom about a young couple who inherit a haunted estate.
+In 2019, she appeared in Dead Pixels, also playing a character named Alison.

 She additionally played George in the Channel 4 series Feel Good, co-starring with Mae Martin.
-The series released on Netflix in 2020.
+The series was released on Netflix in 2020.

 Ritchie was a contestant on series 11 of Taskmaster, which was broadcast on Channel 4 in March to May 2021.
+She has since been a guest on several episodes of the official Taskmaster podcast.

 In 2022, Ritchie joined the cast as a series regular on season 4 of You.

+In 2023, Ritchie appeared in the music video for "The Blades" by the alternative rock band Squid.

+Ritchie also briefly appeared in the 2023 film Wonka as Barbara.